 Free AI Tools for Small Business (That Are Actually Useful in 2026)

 Most "free AI tools for small business" lists are landing pages for paid software with a one-week trial.
 This isn't that.
 Every tool below has a real free tier — usable indefinitely, without a card on file — and earns its place by solving a problem an under-staffed small business actually has.
+The honest test for the list: would a five-person bootstrapped business that opened this week be measurably better off using these tools than not?

 Marketing and content

 ChatGPT free tier gives you GPT-4o-class access with daily message limits that are generous enough for most small-business writing — product descriptions, social captions, email drafts.
 The free tier is more than capable for occasional users who don't need frontier-model performance.
+The Custom GPTs catalog (free to use, even on the free tier) means you can find a specialty assistant for almost any small-business task without building one yourself.

 Canva with Magic Studio is free up to a useful threshold and the Magic Write, Magic Design, and background-remover features cover 90% of what a small business needs visually.
 The paid tier mostly unlocks volume, not capabilities.
+For a small business pushing two or three social graphics a week, the free tier is genuinely enough — even more so once you discover the templates marketplace, which gives you a head start on most common formats.

 Buffer's free plan schedules up to 10 posts per channel and now includes AI caption suggestions.
 For a one-person operation posting on three channels, that's enough to stay on cadence without paying for a full social suite.
 [LINK: AI tools for social media]